ghivert/redraw/README.md

 Don't worry about the translation of data from and to React, Redraw handles the hard task for you!

-### `component`-family functions

-To define components, you should use `component`, `component_` or `component__`.
-The difference between the three is the signature of the resulting component.
-`component` accepts props and children, `component_` accepts only props, and `component__` do not accept anything.
-See it as a way to create an empty component, used with contexts or internal state for instance.
-You cannot create a component that accept children but no props.
-While it can feel boilerplaty at first, that is a design decision.
-Most of the time, components that accept children also accept props, so it's not worth creating another API and add overhead for a function that will almost not be used.

-### `forward_ref`-family functions

-Defining components sometimes involves to forward a ref to internal component.
-React uses the mechanism of `forwardRef` to push a ref, from the parent to a nested child.
-Redraw fully implements forwarded ref components!
-Use `forward_ref` or `forward_ref_` to create a component with props, ref and children, or only with props and children!

 ## Some reminders on hooks